Our Mission

 Music and Arts School (TLFMAS)

-Ek Tara partnered with Tomorrowland Foundation, to create a state-of-the-art music and arts school for children in marginalized communities, living in Kolkata.
+Ek Tara partnered with Tomorrowland Foundation, to create a state-of-the-art music and arts school for children in underserved communities, living in Kolkata.
 Tomorrowland Foundation has been set up by Tomorrowland which is one of the largest and most popular electronic music festivals in the world.

 Partnerships